mindsmiths/docs/docs/Technical documentation/integration.md

 If you need a highly flexible or complex integration, you can always write a custom adapter service.
 You can then connect with any method you need, do pooling or scheduling, or use a special security protocol.

-To learn more about creating custom services, see "Creating a custom service" (TODO).
+You can learn more about [creating custom services here](./Platform%20architecture/service-creation).